Webinar Notes: April 16 2020

 It is therefore important to research potential affiliates thoroughly.
 The usual start point for many is still Search engines – working the keywords to identify websites that figure well in SERPS and which may have decent traffic levels.
 The tricky part is working out which of these will work with you using an affiliate link.
 This is where Publisher Discovery can help – it shows only affiliate websites in the chosen market sector.

-The platform enables affiliate managers to look closely at each potential partner and rank by relevance to the market and give an idea of potential traffic levels.
+The platform enables affiliate managers to see an outline affiliate analysis of each potential partner and rank by relevance to the market and give an idea of potential traffic levels.
 The data also shows social accounts and email addresses where available, as you can see here.
 By checking these you can also assess the promotional mix being used – and their audience and geo.

 If you’re recruiting for your own programme, check through each of these and assess the fit with your brand.
 Not every publisher website will be a 100% fit of course.
 Even where an affiliate may appear not to be a good fit, they could well have a strong niche and maybe only in a social channel.
 Look at who else they are promoting and that should give a hint.